2018 Writers in Residence

 Tracy Farr been awarded the four-week Spring Residency to work on her latest project; her third novel – the story of three sisters, identical triplets born in an amusement park in the first decade of the twentieth century.
 The novel explores the sisters’ ability to describe the world and make it into sense, and to live lives filled with wonder.
 It is a novel that is deeply interested in voice and in identity – how they form, how they develop and change.

 In the late spring, Mark Broatch will spend two weeks working on completing the final draft of a contemporary novel that has at its centre an exploration of modern relationships and male friendship.
+Following on from Mark, Karyn Hay will take up a four week residency to work on a series of short essays; a project Karyn calls “fiction/non-fiction, but there’s probably a better genre to describe it”.

 The Michael King Writers’ Centre thanks all applicants and wishes all our residency recipients the best of luck with their work.